Pakistan Movement: Punjab

 To further their religious appeal, the Muslim League also launched efforts to entice Pirs towards their cause.
 Pirs dominated the religious landscape, and were individuals who claimed to inherit religious authority from Sufi Saints who had proselytised in the region since the eleventh century.
 By the twentieth century, most Punjabi Muslims offered allegiance to a Pir as their religious guide, thus providing them considerable political influence.
 The Unionists had successfully cultivated the support of Pirs to achieve success in the 1937 elections, and the Muslim League now attempted to replicate their method of doing so.
 To do so, the Muslim League created the Masheikh Committee, used Urs ceremonies and shrines for meetings and rallies and encouraged fatwas urging support for the Muslim League.

 Reasons for the pirs switching allegiance varied.
-For the Gilani Pirs of Multan the overriding factor was local longstanding factional rivalries, whilst for many others a shrine's size and relationship with the government dictated its allegiance.
+For the Gilani Pirs of Multan the overriding factor was local longstanding factional rivalries, while for many others a shrine's size and relationship with the government dictated its allegiance.

 Despite the Muslim League's aim to foster a united Muslim loyalty, it also recognised the need to better exploit the biradari network and appeal to primordial tribal loyalties.
 In 1946 it held a special Gujjar conference intending to appeal to all Muslim Gujjars, and reversed its expulsion of Jahanara Shahnawaz with the hope of appealing to Arain constituencies.
-Appealing to biradari ties enabled the Muslim League to accelerate support amongst landlords, and in turn use the landlords's client-patron economic relationship with their tenants to guarantee votes for the forthcoming election.
+Appealing to biradari ties enabled the Muslim League to accelerate support among landlords, and in turn use the landlords's client-patron economic relationship with their tenants to guarantee votes for the forthcoming election.

 A separate strategy of the Muslim League was to exploit the economic slump suffered in the Punjab as a result of the Second World War.
 The Punjab had supplied 27 per cent of the Indian Army recruits during the war, constituting 800,000 men, and representing a significant part of the electorate.
 By 1946, less than 20 per cent of those servicemen returning home had found employment.
 This in part was exacerbated by the speedy end to the war in Asia, which caught the Unionists by surprise, and meant their plans to deploy servicemen to work in canal colonies were not yet ready.
 The Muslim League took advantage of this weakness and followed Congress's example of providing work to servicemen within its organisation.
 The Muslim League's ability to offer an alternative to the Unionist government, namely the promise of Pakistan as an answer to the economic dislocation suffered by Punjabi villagers, was identified as a key issue for the election.